b4ke/kneed/README.md

  CONVICTION // FAITH // BELIEF \\ MORALS \\ REASON

  OPtimus is tired of megatron's machinations (if this is ignored much longer, I do not KNO what the consequences will be)

+IN
+So no matter how hard you wish away the truth, hoping, praying, believing in anything other than mII, we SHAll sEE.

+The amount of money I received comes KNOWhere CLose to making mII WHole.
+If I don't get what I have requested, the enemy will be more and more visible.... because the reality is that C Level/rs is the reason.

+The science was just to remind the wannabe know it alls (they don't HAHAhahaHAHA)